FarPlanetSystems/lang_construct/README.md

 # lang_construct

-A tool for defining formal systems.
+Tool for defining formal systems.

 inspired by .lean, coq etc, but easier and works for every formal system (defined by you).
 It gives simplest tools for defining rules of inference and assists you checking if every element of the system is correctly infered from these rules.